An original fiction by Wax.

 - White Mage: With Green Thumb instead of light magic, but it is her main role.
 She even provides food for the four Konvicts.

 - A Downtown Police captain, and the Commissary's daughter.
 One of Downtown's most trained fighters, she excels at identifying and manipulating Battle Aura.
-She is the one to identify Ryoku and get the huge bounty he had on his head, but as she didn't manage to keep him jailed, she's threatened of execution by her father.
+She is the one to identify Ryoku and get the huge bounty he had on his head, but as she didn't manage to keep him jailed, she's threatened of execution for attempted extortion by her father.

 - Braids of Action